LASG-GAMIL/GMCORE/README.md

 ```
 $ git clone https://github.com/LASG-GAMIL/GMCORE gmcore
 ```
-There is a shell script `run_tests.sh`, which will clone the submodules, compile the model and run several tests:
+There is a shell script `run_tests.sh`, which will clone the submodules, compile the model and run several tests, but it assumes MPI to be installed:
 ```
 $ ./run_tests.sh <work_directory>
 ```
 It will take some time to run the tests.
 When the tests are finished, cd to `<work_directory>`, and use some visualization tools, such as Panoply, to view the results.

+# Authors

+- Li Dong <dongli@lasg.iap.ac.cn>
+- Jianghao Li

+You are welcome to join our team to develop a robust global model!